csc-training/geocomputing/python/puhti/README.md

 ## External parallelization
 ### GNU parallel

 GNU parallel can help parallelizing a script which otherwise is not parallelized.
-In this example we want to run the same script on three different inputfiles which we can read into a textfile and use as argument to the parallel tool.
+In this example we want to run the same script on three different inputfiles which we can read into a textfile and use as argument for the parallel tool.

 This is similar to array jobs (see [Geocomputing array job example](https://github.com/csc-training/geocomputing/tree/master/python/puhti/02_array)), with the advantage that we do not start and need to monitor multiple jobs.